tgm-team/tgm/docs/tutorials/hook_tutorial.md

 # Hook Management in TGM

 Temporal graph learning pipelines often require dynamic transformations on graph batches—like sampling neighbors, generating negative edges, or moving data to GPU.
 TGM defines `DGHook`s to provide a flexible, composable way to perform these transformations automatically during batch iteration.
+Think of `DGHook`s as all the necessary data processing and operations before you feed the current batch into the TG ML model.

 ______________________________________________________________________

 ## 1. Hooks: The Basics

-A `DGHook` is a callable object that receives a `DGBatch` (a batch of graph events), and a `DGraph` (a temporal view over the entire graph) and returns a transformed `DGBatch`, with additional properties.
+A `DGHook` is a callable object that takes a `DGBatch` (a batch of graph events) and a `DGraph` (a temporal view over the entire graph) as inputs and returns a transformed `DGBatch`, with additional properties.

 See [`tgm.graph.DGBatch`](../api/batch.md) for a full reference of the base `DGBatch` yielded by our `DGDataLoader`.

 Hooks declare the following information

 - `requires: Set[str]`: Names of attributes that the hook needs to exist on the batch
-- `produces: Set[str]`: Names of attributes that the hook adds to the batch
+- `produces: Set[str]`: Names of attributes from the batch that the hook requires
-- `has_state: bool`: A flag to denote whether the hook stores state internally
+- `has_state: bool`: A flag to denote whether the hook stores state internally (i.e. some memory or attribute that may change upon subsequent invocations of the hook).
+An example of a stateful hook is a `RecencyNeighborSampler` which keeps track of node interactions over subsequent `__call__`s.

 > Note:
 > \- `StatelessHook`: only transforms the batch, no internal state (`has_state = False`)